mooeypoo/Perl-QuBot/README.md

 * quote ([id]) - display a quote.
 If given ID number, it will display that specific quote.
 Otherwise, it will display a random quote.
 * addquote [text] - adds a quote to the database.
 Can only be done by users with "Contributor" level.
 * delquote [id] - deletes a quote from the database.
 Can only be done by users with "Bot Operator" level.
+* infquote [id] - show more information about specific quote.

 ## Bot Operators ##
 Operators are allowed to change basic configuration for the bot and users.